Do you have enough time?

 Record the time that you spend on things so you learn how long things really take.
 Adjust your time estimates accordingly.

 As you clear things out of The Pile, keep looking ahead at what’s next.
 Give yourself plenty of extra time to deal with more difficult tasks and unexpected events.

 Plan Your Review Time

 Just because you are ahead on all of your assignments doesn’t mean you should not be using your study time blocks.
 Remember that some of the most important study time you have is doing reviews.

-In Shovel we have what is called a ‘Ungraded Task’.
-Use that for your study time.
-Pick a class and block of some time to start reviewing the material that you know is going to be on the next exam.
+In Shovel, we have ‘Ungraded Tasks’.
+Use those for your review.
+They are things that will take up your study time, but you won’t be graded on them.
+Pick a class and block off some time to start reviewing the material that you know is going to be on the next exam.

 Learn and Improve